Components of State Anti-Bullying Laws and Regulations

 |Safeguards and supports||Yes|

 |Review and update of local policies||Yes|

-What are the Rhode Island laws and regulations that cover bullying?
+Which Rhode Island laws and regulations cover bullying?

 - Rhode Island General Laws §16-21-24.
 Requirements of school safety plans, school emergency response plans, and school crisis response plans

 - Rhode Island General Laws §16-21-33.
 Safe schools act

 - Rhode Island General Laws §16-21-34.
 Statewide bullying policy implemented

 - 200 Code of Rhode Island Rules 020-10-1.
 Basic Education Program